Voiced palatal approximant: Phonetic ambiguity and transcription usage

 Celdrán also considers that "the IPA shows a lack of precision in the treatment it gives to approximants, if we take into account our understanding of the phonetics of Spanish. /[ʝ̞]/ and /[j]/ are two different segments, but they have to be labelled as voiced palatal approximant consonants.
 I think that the former is a real consonant, whereas the latter is a semi-consonant, as it has traditionally been called in Spanish, or a semi-vowel, if preferred.
 The IPA, though, classifies it as a consonant."

 There is a parallel problem with transcribing voiced velar approximants.

 In the writing systems used for most languages of Central, Northern, and Eastern Europe, the letter j denotes a palatal approximant, as in German Jahr 'year', which is followed by IPA.
 Although it may be seen as counterintuitive for English-speakers, there are a few words with that orthographical spelling in certain loanwords in English like Hebrew "hallelujah" and German "Jägermeister".

 In grammars of Ancient Greek, a palatal approximant, which was lost early in the history of Greek, is sometimes written as ι̯, an iota with the inverted breve below, which is the nonsyllabic diacritic or marker of a semivowel.

-A voiced alveolar-palatal approximant is attested as phonemic in the Huastec language.

 Features

 Features of a voiced palatal approximant:

 The most common type of this approximant is glide or semivowel.
 The term glide emphasizes the characteristic of movement (or 'glide') of /[j]/ from the vowel position to a following vowel position.
 The term semivowel emphasizes that, although the sound is vocalic in nature, it is not 'syllabic' (it does not form the nucleus of a syllable).
-For a description of the approximant consonant variant used e.g. in Spanish, see above.
+For a description of the spirant approximant variant used e.g. in Spanish, see § Phonetic ambiguity and transcription usage.